dsebastien/dsebastien/README.md

 I was crazy enough to write [a book about the wonderful TypeScript programming language](https://www.amazon.com/Learn-TypeScript-Building-Applications-understanding/dp/1789615860/).

 I'm also the owner of a Belgian IT consultancy firm called [DeveloPassion](https://www.developassion.be/).

-I love Open Source and have been contributing for many years now.
-I wish to continue, but without funding, it's hard to keep going.
-So if you like what I'm doing and want to support me, then take a look at [my Github sponsors page](https://github.com/sponsors/dsebastien).

 You can find me on:
 * [Medium](https://medium.com/@dsebastien)